Emmanuel Macron: Foreign affairs

 In February 2025, Macron characterised Russia as an "existential threat" to Europe, convening a special meeting in Paris to coordinate European responses under the Weimar+ framework.
 In March 2025, German lawmakers approved an amendment to the Basic Law that would allow Friedrich Merz's government to implement the most massive rearmament of Germany since World War II.
 Germany's decision to massively increase defense spending was welcomed by Macron.

 Following the Israeli strikes on Iran on 13 June 2025, Macron called for "maximum restraint" while reaffirming "Israel's right to defend itself and ensure its security."
 On 17 June 2025, he claimed that president Trump's haste departure from the G7 summit, was to reach a cease fire between Israel and Iran.
 To which Trump responded "Wrong!
 He has no idea why I am now on my way to Washington, but it certainly has nothing to do with a Cease Fire.
 Much bigger than that.
 Whether purposely or not, Emmanuel always gets it wrong.
 Stay Tuned!".
 On 23 June 2025, Macron called Trump's air strikes on Iranian nuclear sites "illegal" and counterproductive, and called for the resumption of diplomatic talks with Iran.

+In 2026, speaking at the Africa Forward Summit in Nairobi, Kenya, Macron called for an immediate ceasefire in the Sudanese civil war and an end to external support for the belligerents.
+He stated that the conflict was being fuelled by external forces financing the warring parties and described the situation as involving war crimes and a severe humanitarian crisis.
+During his presidency, France faced criticism after Amnesty International reported that French-manufactured military systems were being used by Sudan’s Rapid Support Forces (RSF) on armoured vehicles supplied by the United Arab Emirates.
+Amnesty called on France to suspend further transfers of the equipment to the United Arab Emirates.